 Currently, tavr procedure is reserved for the people whose bodies are too weak to undergo an open heart surgery.
 Therefore, the majority of the patients who undergo tavr surgery are over 70 years.
-Apart from these aged patients, here are some other cases for which transcatheter aortic valve replacement is the best alternative to the complicated surgical procedures:
+Apart from these aged patients, here are some other cases for which transcatheter aortic valve surgery is the best alternative to the complicated surgical procedures: